 As Day Two progressed, and afternoon waned, the sky darkened with clouds and gusts of wind slapped at our cheeks.
 Exhaustion dragged at us as we lifted our bodies ever higher.
 The first sprinkles brought out our rain protection as we soldiered onwards, stairs stretching and winding upwards forever it seemed.
 Rubbing a slight tarnish to our buoyant spirits – why hadn’t we found a way to keep up our exercise routines and stay a tad more fit while travelling these past six months – we were anxious for the work of trekking to be done.
 Just when I thought I couldn’t lift myself up another stair, a sign welcoming us to Ghorepani loomed large ahead.
 Oh yes!
 The sky opened at about the same time; icy, biting raindrops splashed over us and I somewhere found the energy to gallop to the top of the stairs where our guesthouse awaited us (or did I just imagine I was galloping?).

 Rudra our ever faithful porter, had gone ahead and prepared our top floor room for us, bathroom and hot shower included (!).
 As we entered, the panorama of snow packed mountains that lambasted us through massive windows rendered me speechless.
 Were we at the Planetarium having a virtual viewing experience or was this real?
 After drinking in my fill of the splendid vista, I collapsed onto the bed, staring in wonder at the rapidly forming icicles that dripped from our eaves.
 My breath puffed from my mouth in steamy clouds.
 I swore I could not climb those stairs again – such was my exhaustion – however both hunger and cold eventually drove me down to the warmth of the dining room where a wood stove in the shape of an oil barrel radiated and glowed in a friendly way in the centre of the room.
 Starving from calorie burning activity, I reverted to my standard craving for carbs, and guess what – pasta was on the menu!
 Who thought, in Nepal?
 As I hungrily dug into my first mouthful, it was all I could do to force myself to swallow the saccharine sweet, candy-like glob of congealed muck that lay upon my pallet.
 I really should have known better.
 This was far from my first experience of disappointment with Asian versions of western food.
-I picked at what I could, worried about offending the cooks and went to bed thoroughly unsatisfied.
+I picked at what I could, worried about offending the cooks and went to bed hungry.
 Oddly, being so depleted, I still found myself starkly wakeful yet another night.

 When the knock on our door came at 5 a.m., I dragged my clothing on and grabbed my hiking poles.
 This was the morning to witness the sun rise resplendently over the mountain peaks from Poon Hill, the highest point on our route.
 I first attributed my sluggishness to lack of sleep and food as I forced my body up the steps behind the others.
 Kind Rudra, minus his porter’s load, stayed beside me and, seeing my difficulty, offered to carry my small pack.
 Glimpsing the others in the darkness above, I laboured upward.
 At some point I realized that this complete absence of bones I was experiencing, the barely resistible urge to lay down on a cold stone stair and drift happily off to sleep, this dizziness, shortness of breath and emerging nausea – it just had to be more than simple lack of sleep and nourishment.
 Could I be experiencing altitude sickness?
 I had been reassured that this would not be a concern on this route so it hadn’t occurred to me until that moment.
 Discussion with the expert (Karna) ascertained that this was the most likely explanation for my malaise.
 In the daylight that had broken meanwhile, it was clear that there would be no view at Poon Hill due to overcast (and smoggy) skies.
 It was decided that climbing on to the summit was unnecessary.
 After slowly making our way to the tower at the halfway point, we returned down to Ghoripani.

 After a scant breakfast due to my lingering sensations of altitude sickness, I had a powwow with our guide, Karna, and he laid out the options.
 Continuing on meant climbing yet higher before descending, not a recommended course of action when altitude sickness symptoms are present, yet he claimed it to be a possibility if one went ‘slowly, slowly’, a phrase we’d been hearing from the outset of the trek.
 Other choices involved heading back the way we came – downhill, or spending a day acclimatizing at Ghoripani before going on.
 The very mention of going back brought a lump to my throat and the threat of uncontrollable tears.
 Ruin everyone’s trek?
 Never!
 The layover day option did not suit my impatient nature.
-So we agreed to forge onward – slowly, slowly – and see how it went.
+So we agreed to forge onward – slowly, slowly (truly slowly this time!) – and see how it went.
 It turned out that ‘slowly, slowly’ was just the ticket, and, while dizzy at times, my body rallied and I enjoyed another day of spectacular scenes of nature and culture.
 A large part of our trek this day three was through the aforementioned rhododendron forest – spectacular!
 We reached the (new) highest point without mishap and I declared my victory over the mountain with a photo op.

 A stretch of rugged hiking remained in Day Three’s route, so onward we forged – up, up, up then down down, down and then again some more of that.
 While my little crisis seemed to have been overcome, we had not anticipated the wear and tear those long downhill stretches would take on Aaron’s fairly new knee replacement.
-Arriving at Bhanthanti (10,700′) for a late lunch, those knees desperately needed a rest.
+Arriving at Bhanthanti (9000-10,700′) for a late lunch, those knees desperately needed a rest.
 Though the decision to stay or go was with Aaron this time, I did a silent happy dance in my head when he chose to stop overnight rather than continue to our scheduled point.
 I was beat!
 Besides, at this guesthouse, a pony lived under the restaurant; we could see her through cracks in the floor, smell her horsey aroma and hear her neighing.
 Who wouldn’t want to stay at such digs?
 Truthfully, I was so done in that I climbed into bed fully clothed, unshowered, intending to rest just a few minutes.
 I did not rise again (no dinner, an unheard of phenomenon in my world) until morning.
 Now this is not to say I slept.
 Unbelievably, I was still – after several virtually sleepless nights – unable to fall into a good slumber.
 Exercise, fresh air – isn’t that the recipe mom always gave as a sure-fire insomnia remedy?
 To top these conditions off, a new health concern had arisen after lunch in the pony cafe.
 Poor, poor Aaron!
-Rushing outside every half hour to vomit, he slept not a wink either.
+Rushing outside every half hour to expel vomit and diarrhea, he slept not a wink either.
 Seems something he ate at the Tranquility Inn did not agree with him and he was not feeling so tranquil.

 We arose the next morning, Day Four – haggard, stinking, throbbing with pain – and were a sorry, pathetic company that set off trekking that day.
 I don’t know what our guide and Sherpa were thinking at that point – perhaps some phrases that would include ‘old geezers’ and rolled eyes had they been thinking in English.
 At least I didn’t have to get dressed before setting off, having slept fully clothed from the previous day.
 It seemed truly miraculous that Aaron trekked at all that day after the night he spent.
 I have no doubt that each nausea inducing step took every ounce of his will to execute.
 I know that when we arrived a couple of hours later at the previous day’s destination, Tadapani, and mountain vistas that were absolutely to die for, he – quintessential photographer, naturalist and mountain lover – lay his head down on his arms and moaned softly, deliriously for the hour or so we spent there.
 And did I see his lip tremble slightly when Karna announced it was time to set off again?
 I’m pretty sure I did.